zchking/docs/pages/katalon-studio/tutorials/handle_textbox_checkbox_radio_button.md

 *   Step 1: Launch Browser
 *   Step 2: Navigate to URL
 *   Step 3: Click on Make Appointment
-*   Step 4: Enter username as “Katalon”
+*   Step 4: Enter username as "Katalon"
 *   Step 5: Validate the Enter Username is correctly entered or not

 **Script Mode**